cloudflare/cloudflare-docs/content/magic-wan/configuration/common-settings/_index.md

 # Common settings

-Review this section to learn about settings common to Magic WAN Connector and the manual set up of Magic WAN.
+Review this section to learn about settings shared between the Magic WAN Connector and the manual setup process for Magic WAN.

 {{<directory-listing>}}